Estimation of smooth functionals in high-dimensional models: bootstrap chains and Gaussian approximation: Main results

 This approach will be used in Subsection \ref{Poincare_constant} below to study smooth functional estimation for some classes of log-concave and related models.

 \begin{remark} \normalfont Another interesting approach to high-dimensional normal approximation was initiated in \cite{Chernozhukov}.
-In this paper, the authors were trying to overcome the ``curse of dimensionality" in CLT by sacrificing the convergence rate with respect to $n.$ Namely, they proved the bound on the accuracy of normal approximation in sup-norm over the class of hyperrectangles of the order $O\Big(\Bigl(\frac{\log^7 (dn)}{n}\Bigr)^{1/6}\Bigr),$ implying that normal approximation holds provided that $\log^7 d=o(n).$ More recently, this result was improved in \cite{Kuchib}, where it was shown that normal approximation holds when $\log^4 d=o(n).$ In principle, the results of this type could be adapted for our purposes in the case when $E$ is the space ${\mathbb R}^d$ equipped with $\ell_{\infty}$-norm.
+In this paper, the authors were trying to overcome the ``curse of dimensionality" in CLT by sacrificing the convergence rate with respect to $n.$ Namely, they proved the bound on the accuracy of normal approximation in sup-norm over the class of hyperrectangles of the order $O\Bigl(\Bigl(\frac{\log^7 (dn)}{n}\Bigr)^{1/6}\Bigr),$ implying that normal approximation holds provided that $\log^7 d=o(n).$ More recently, this result was improved in \cite{Kuchib, Koike, Chernozhukov_2020, Chernozhukov_2022}.
+In particular, it was shown in \cite{Chernozhukov_2022} that the accuracy of normal approximation over hyperrectangles is of the order $O\Bigl(\frac{\log^{3/2}d}{\sqrt{n}}\log n\Bigr),$ which is optimal up to a $\log n$ factor.
+Thus, the normal approximation holds when $\log^3 d=o\Bigl(\frac{n}{\log^2 n}\Bigr).$ In principle, the results of this type could be adapted for our purposes in the case when $E$ is the space ${\mathbb R}^d$ equipped with the $\ell_{\infty}$-norm.
 However, in this case ${\mathbb E}\|\xi\|_{\ell_{\infty}}^2$ would be typically of the order $\log d$ and this would be also a typical size of such parameters as ${\frak d}_{\xi}(s)$ involved in our bounds.
-Thus, in this case, we would need to have normal approximation when $\log d=o(n),$ which does not seem to be available in the current literature. \end{remark}
+Thus, the Gaussian part of the error bounds in functional estimation (see Remark \ref{rem_on_all_bounds}) would be of the order $\frac{1}{\sqrt{n}}+ \Bigl(\sqrt{\frac{\log d}{n}}\Bigr)^s.$ If $\log d=o(n^{\alpha})$ for some $\alpha<1/3,$ the classical rate $n^{-1/2}$ dominates the bias term $\Bigl(\sqrt{\frac{\log d}{n}}\Bigr)^s$ for all $s\geq 3/2$ and there is no improvement of the rate when the degree of smoothness $s$ is above $3/2.$ Moreover, for such low values of $\log d,$ the bias reduction is not required and the optimal rates would be attained for plug-in estimators.
+One would need to have normal approximation in high-dimensional CLT in the distances relevant in our paper for $\log d=o(n)$ to take the full advantage of the bias reduction method in the whole range of smoothness of the functionals.
+However, such normal approximation results do not seem to be available in the current literature. \end{remark}